 When the car finally came to a stop, I examined my brother and myself for damage.
 Thankfully we’d been wearing our seatbelts, and aside from a load of dirt and dust in the car, there were no other issues.

-Except for the Firebird, which was now nose down at about a steep angle, front end buried in soft, fine sand.
+Except for the Firebird.
+It was nose down at about a steep angle, front end buried in soft, fine sand.
 Trying to back out, the tires just spun round and round, digging a deeper rut.

 I was in despair.
 Though pleased I’d managed to not kill my brother, my fear now was what my dad would say as he drove by and saw his two sons in such a predicament.
 And this time there’d be no way to blame little bro.